nevali/Stardust/README.md

 multiplied by a spread factor (a spread of zero meaning it only applies to that colour and none of its neighbours).

-This approach would mean that rather than adjusting colours, the whole colour space is adjusted, using the named colours as reference or anchor points.
+This approach would mean that rather than adjusting colours, the colour space itself is adjusted, using the named colours as reference or anchor points.
 This starts to sound a great deal like a colour profile, and so perhaps it would be best to just learn how to specify and apply those instead.